civi-social/civi-legislation-data/readme.md

 ## Register a Google Sheets API key
 Create a new project in the [Google Cloud Console](https://console.cloud.google.com/projectcreate?previousPage=%2Fwelcome%2Fnew%3ForganizationId%3D0&organizationId=0)

-Once your project is active select "APIs and Services".
+Once your project is active select "APIs and Services". <br>
 ![image](https://github.com/civi-social/civi-legislation-data/assets/91917755/2284f764-ad94-47d9-99cb-62ce41be5b8b)

 Enable APIs and services in the navbar